jontelang/Various-scripts/QADanceScript/README.md

 <!-- **(Same, uncommitted stuff..**
 ![](images/5.png)   -->

 **...the previous PR was merged.
 And QA-team wants to QA the newly merged feature.
-But we're right in the middle of working **and context switching is never nice.**
+But we're right in the middle of working and context switching is never nice.**
 ![](images/6.png)

 **You can see here that the feature_gui is merged into origin/Development.
-Now QA wants their origin/Development to be up to dat**e.
+Now QA wants their origin/Development to be up to date.
 ![](images/7.png)

-**QA Dance script booting up  **
+**QA Dance script booting up**
 ![](images/8.png)

 **It goes to the folder within the script (no need to cd yourself)**